drhsqlite/pikchr/doc/build.md

   *  Compile "`pikchr.c`" into an object file, or add the "`-DPIKCHR_SHELL`" command-line option to generate a stand-alone executable.
-  *  A pre-processed "[`pikchr.c`][src]" source file is stored in the source tree for the convenience of integrators who do not want to figure out how to build and run Lemon.

 [src]: /file/pikchr.c